peterwolf-pl/pasieka/README.md

 same `add.php` endpoint without weight measurements.
 It relies on the `core_esp8266_i2s.h` API from the ESP8266 Arduino core, so be sure the appropriate board package is installed when compiling.

+The charts on both public and admin pages now show weight deltas for the last 12, 24 and 72 hours above each plot.